PROGRAM INFORMATION FOR THE CLEVELAND CLINIC

 - Wear the CC issued badge, which must be visible at all times, above the waist with photo facing front;

-- Wear program issued lab jackets at all times;
+- Wear Internship issued lab jackets and scrubs (where applicable) at all times;

 - Absolutely NOT wear revealing, form fitting or see-through clothing, T-shirts, (except as part of an approved uniform top), sweat suits, jogging suits, tank tops, shorts, jeans, denim of any color, leggings, capri style pants, overalls, sandals, peep toe shoes, sling-back shoes or shoes without backs, flip-flops, clogs, crocs, shoes worn without socks or hosiery, fishnet or patterned hosiery, and midriff shirts;